MicrosoftDocs/azure-dev-docs/articles/terraform/deploy-application-gateway-v2.md

 1. Select the **myResourceGroupAG** resource group.
 1. Select the **myAppGateway** resource.
 1. On the **Overview** page, copy the **Frontend public IP address** to the clipboard.
 1. Paste the public IP address into the address bar of your web browser.
-When you refresh the browser, you see the name of the virtual machine.
-A valid response verifies that the application gateway was successfully created and it can successfully connect with the backend.
+Refresh the browser to see the name of the virtual machine.
+A valid response verifies the application gateway is successfully created and can connect with the backend.

 ## 7. Clean up resources